 Also, the masses are starting to realize the benefits of this ancient practice.
-According to a “Yoga in America” survey, there has been a growth of more than 50% from 2012 to 2016 of yoga practitioners in America.
+According to a “Yoga in America” survey, there has been a growth of more than 50% from 2012 to 2016 in yoga practitioners in America.
 Approximately 36.7 million people in America practice yoga.
 It’s time you took this into your life!

-With these nine yoga poses anyone can do them and everyone will benefit from them.
+With these nine yoga poses, anyone can do them, and everyone will benefit from them.
 This post is strictly for executive beginners, a beginner yoga routine.

 The Basics Before Starting Your Beginner Yoga Routine